coldbell8918/coldbell8918/README.md

 </div>

-**Hi! my name is Jongchan Park😄.
+**Hi! my name is Jongchan Park 😄.
-I am studying for a master's degree in Electrical and Electronics Engineering at Korea University.**
+I am studying for a master's degree in Electrical and Electronics Engineering at Korea University. 🏫**

 ### 📚Research
 **📸Computer vision based Multi-task Learning and 🚗Active SLAM**